-Perspective | My mother and her friends couldn’t get covid vaccine appointments so they turned to a stranger for help.
+Perspective | My mother and her friends couldn’t get coronavirus vaccine appointments, so they turned to a stranger for help.
 He’s 13.

 “At my age, we’re all slow at computers,” she said.
 “So even if we find an appointment, and start to enter our information, it’s gone.
 His fingers fly over the keyboard like wind.
 Did you know he’s helping people in Florida now?”

 The day I connected with Eli over Zoom, he appeared with tousled dark hair and a gangly build.
-He came across exactly as described: fresh off his bar mitzvah.
-And disarmingly earnest.
+He was disarmingly earnest.
 I was glad his mother had joined the call, because she, in her pride, coaxed out the stories where he was perhaps too humble to tell them.

 They couldn’t agree on how many people Eli had helped, for example.
 She thought 28, but he didn’t want to count some who had canceled their appointments.
 “I didn’t technically help them,” he said.